Domain and Range

 \[\{(1, 2), (2, 3), (3, 1), (5,2)\}\]

-The range is the set \{1,2,3\}.
+The range is the set of y values \{1,2,3\}.
 We need only mention the y value ‘2’ once, even though it appears more than once in the set of ordered pairs.

 Example 4

-On this graph, we see a continuous curve.
+On the graph below we see a continuous curve.
 A continuous curve represents infinitely many points, so we can’t list them individually.

-For the domain, we’re looking at the horizontal axis.
-In this case, the x axis.
-We’re looking for the minimum value of x and the maximum value of x included on the set of green points that makes up the curve.
+To identify the domain, look at the horizontal axis.
+We’re looking for the minimum and maximum value of x.

-For the range, we’re looking at the vertical axis.
-We’re looking for the minimum and the maximum value of y on the green curve.
+To identify the range, look at the vertical axis.
+We’re looking for the minimum and the maximum value of y.

 Domain: -8 \leq x \leq 5